 What is the physical conditioning level needed for this climb?

-Very good to excellent physical condition.
+Excellent physical condition.
 It is a very demanding summit day and the pre-climbs are also demanding.

 Any tips on how a climber can maximize their chances of success?

 Along with the required crampon skills and previous mountaineering experience, we strong encourage climbers to have previous alpine rock climbs.
 Routes, like Fischer Chimney on Mt Shuskan, Forbidden Peak, and alpine rock routes in WA Pass are great training climbs.
 In addition practicing rock climbing ability at a rock gym and greatly help out climbers.